Stocks fall on Wall Street as tech slips, bond yields jump

-Stocks fell in morning trading on Wall Street Tuesday as investors monitor the latest developments around Russia’s war against Ukraine and prepare for the next round of corporate report cards.
+Stocks fell in afternoon trading on Wall Street and bond yields jumped Tuesday as investors monitor the latest developments around Russia’s war against Ukraine and prepare for the next round of corporate report cards.

+Carnival rose 4% after the cruise line gave investors an encouraging bookings update.
+Norwegian Cruise Line rose 1.7% and Royal Caribbean rose 0.7%.

 Bond yields rose significantly.
-The yield on the 10-year Treasury rose to 2.50% from 2.41% late Monday.
+The yield on the 10-year Treasury rose to 2.56% from 2.41% late Monday.
+Bond yields have been rising as investors prepare for a shift in monetary policy from the Federal Reserve.
+The central bank has already started raising its benchmark interest rate to try and temper inflation's impact and more hikes are expected throughout the year.

+Wall Street is watching closely for any clues as to how sharply interest rates will rise as inflation persists and the conflict in Ukraine adds more uncertainty to inflation's path ahead.
+More details could be gleaned Wednesday when the Fed releases minutes from its March interest rate meeting.

+Meanwhile, Fed Governor Lael Brainard reaffirmed the central bank's concerns during a speech in Minneapolis on Tuesday.

 Russia's war in Ukraine remains a key focus for Wall Street as the potential for stricter economic sanctions increase.
 The European Union's executive branch has proposed a ban on coal imports from Russia in what would be the first sanctions targeting the country's lucrative energy industry over its war in Ukraine.